Is Lavender Edible? Safe Culinary Uses and Buying Guide

 • Check for safety: Always consult a healthcare professional before using lavender if you're pregnant, nursing, or on medication.

-So, while lavender is indeed edible, it’s important to approach it with care and knowledge.
-Now that we’ve covered the basics, let’s talk about how to actually use it in your cooking.
+So, while lavender is indeed edible, it's important to approach it with care and knowledge.
+Now that we've covered the basics, let's address some common questions people have about using lavender in food.

 Lavender in Cupcakes